Applications from full-time students

 Treatment of expenditure for all applications

-There are set expenditure levels known as Composite Living Costs (CLC) that are based upon state benefit amounts to cover general living costs such as food, household bills etc. These figures are set by the Government.
-CLC figures for a single student are £74 per week and higher amounts apply for disabled students (in receipt of means-tested benefits with disability premiums) or those with children.
+There are set expenditure levels known as Composite Living Costs (CLC) that are based upon state benefit amounts to cover general living costs such as food, household bills (gas, electricity & water) mobile phone, internet, TV licence, clothes, council tax, socialising & hobbies.
+These figures are set by the Government.
+CLC figures for a single student are £87 per week, for a student cohabiting with a partner £134 per week and higher amounts apply for disabled students (in receipt of means-tested benefits with disability premiums) or those with children.

 We have in place cap limits for costs that are based on the local area for items such as rent, travel, childcare, course costs etc.

 The running of a car would not normally be considered for students unless they have dependent children, require use of a car due to mobility disabilities or where for some students a car has been considered as an essential use.
 Where public transport is available and relevant to the student’s circumstances only these costs will be considered.

 We will look at reasonable expenditure and expected income for the whole academic year to see whether there is a shortfall or ‘additional need’ between the two.
 There are limitations as to what can be counted as income and expenditure and these are prescribed by the Government.
 Your expenditure will be offset against your income for the full academic year and where there is an additional need we will make an award from the fund.

 Please see applying for the University of Bath hardship fund for information on non-standard applications.

 Financial support towards course related costs only, such as books, travel to university and childcare, based on course intensity.
 The Hardship fund is unable to assist with Tuition Fees.